elegantchaos/atom-ide-swift/README.md

 The long-term goal for this package is to migrate into adopting those capabilities.

-However, at the moment it's still very rough, and the integration is minimal.

-In fact, the only integrations that have been attempted so far are setting/viewing breakpoints, and viewing build warnings and errors.
+However, at the moment the integration is restricted to setting/viewing breakpoints, and viewing build warnings and errors.
 The actual building and debugging process is handled with custom code.

 ### Supported Platforms